 Any full time TU undergraduate or graduate student currently in good academic standing with a clear disciplinary and academic honesty record, who has studied at TU for at least two (2) semesters, can participate.
 Students must have successfully completed the previous semester (prior to going abroad) at TU as a full time student.
 TU requires a 2.75 minimum GPA for undergraduate students and a 3.0 minimum GPA for graduate students at the time of application.
 Students from majors and minors in all disciplines are encouraged to apply.
 Note: International students must consult with International Student Services prior to pursuing a program abroad.
 In most cases, visa and immigration issues must be considered as well funding, scholarships and sponsorships.
 TU employees are not eligible to participate.

-TU has nine CORE study abroad program locations for semester and 12 CORE study abroad program locations for summer that provide rich academic experiences in most areas of study.
-Besides the CORE programs we have a list of major specific programs that were approved by the academic units.
+TU has several locations for semester and summer study abroad that provide rich academic experiences in all areas of study.
 For a complete listing of programs, click here.

 Students can study abroad for a maximum of one full academic year or two semesters, consecutively or not, plus one summer term OR a total of 3 summer terms.
 Some students choose to study a semester in one country and the next semester in another country.